namacha/python-magichue/README.md

 # By individual rgb value
 light.r = 255
+light.g = 128
+light.b = 32

 # By hue/saturation/brightness
+# Hue and Saturation should be 0 to 255
 light.hue = 0.3
 light.saturation = 0.6
+# Brightness should be 0 to 255
+light.brightness = 255

+# Use Warm White bulb
+light.is_white = True
 light.brightness = 255

 ```